 Your dog will probably be given oxygen, and intravenous fluids to support the liver and help it to remove toxins from the body.

-They might also require medication to prevent seizures and to treat other complications caused by blue green algae poisoning.
+They will treat any symtpoms your dog has.
+Your dog may be given medication to prevent seizures and to treat other complications caused by blue green algae poisoning.

 Many dogs require intensive care, and sadly, some owners have to face the difficult decision of euthanasing their pets.